i40west/cfduty/README.md

 API calls fail even after a few retries, the PagerDuty notification is sent anyway (as a low-severity message so it won't generate a page), but won't resolve the incident.

-> [!IMPORTANT]
-> If the call to the PagerDuty API fails, this script does not queue and
-> retry the call.
-This should be added at some point (PRs welcome).